yhatt/jsx-slack/README.md

 ## About escape

-jsx-slack makes an effort to show as same contents as defined by JSX as possible.
+jsx-slack are making effort to be focusable only to contents of your message.
 Nevertheless, we may require you to consider escaping contents.

 ### Special characters

-Anyone never wants to care special characters for Slack mrkdwn formatting while using jsx-slack.
-But unfortunately, Slack does not provide how to escape special characters for text formatting. :thinking:
+We think that anyone never wants to care about special characters for Slack mrkdwn while using jsx-slack.
+But unfortunately, Slack does not provide how to escape special characters for formatting text. :thinking:

 The content would break when JSX contents may have mrkdwn special characters like `*` `_` `~` `` ` `` `>`.